MNaveenReddy123/CodingRajaInternship-ResumeBuilder-task1/README.md

 Resume Builder

-This project is a simple Resume Builder created as part of my web development internship at Coding Raja Technologies.
+This project is a Resume Builder created as part of my web development internship at Coding Raja Technologies.
 The application allows users to input their details and generate a resume, which can then be downloaded.

 Features
 User Input: Users can enter their personal details, education, work experience, skills, and other relevant information.